Christopher Columbus: Early life

 Christopher Columbus House in Genoa, Italy, an 18th-century reconstruction of the house in which Columbus grew up.
 The original was likely destroyed during the 1684 bombardment of Genoa.

-Columbus's early life is obscure, but scholars believe he was born in the Republic of Genoa between 25 August and 31 October 1451.
+Over the centuries, authors and scholars have proposed many theories about Columbus's origins, often to claim his heritage for their own country.
+However, the scholarly consensus is that Columbus was born in the Republic of Genoa, sometime between 25 August and 31 October 1451.
 His father was Domenico Colombo, a wool weaver who worked in Genoa and Savona, and owned a cheese stand at which young Christopher worked.
 His mother was Susanna Fontanarossa.
 He had three brothers—Bartholomew, Giovanni Pellegrino, and Giacomo (also called Diego)—as well as a sister, Bianchinetta.
 Bartholomew ran a cartography workshop in Lisbon for at least part of his adulthood.

 Columbus is presumed to have spoken a Genoese dialect (Ligurian) as his native language, though he probably never wrote in it.
-His name in 15th-century Genoese was Cristoffa Corombo, in Italian, Cristoforo Colombo, and in Spanish Cristóbal Colón.
+His name in 15th-century Genoese was Cristoffa Corombo; in Italian, Cristoforo Colombo; and in Spanish, Cristóbal Colón.

-In one of his writings, Columbus says he went to sea at 14.
+In one of his writings, Columbus says he went to sea at age 14.
 In 1470, the family moved to Savona, where Domenico took over a tavern.
 Some modern authors have argued that he was not from Genoa, but from the Aragon region of Spain or from Portugal.
 These competing hypotheses have been discounted by most scholars.